National

 In this field, recalls the person responsible for the stores, they wanted to know “if the foods had cannabinoids or not – to see if it was a new food or not, and if it was synthetic CBD or not, because the European Union has an exception: if the CBD is synthetic, so it can be used.
 The rest was the labeling”, he says.

-Some of the problems may even be due to the authorities' lack of knowledge and lack of training.
-There are traders who complain about this: “The agents themselves don't even know what they are looking for because they don't have the training or the necessary information to know what they are looking for and what they are controlling”, says Ricardo.
+Some of the problems may also be due to the authorities' lack of knowledge and training.
+Some shopkeepers complain about this: "The officers themselves don't even know what they're looking for because they don't have the training or the necessary information to know what they're looking for and what they're checking," says Ricardo.

 Even if you meet all the requirements, there is always something to pick up